fxgsell/GG-Edge-Inference/README.md

 ## A first model running on Greengrass

+1. At the root of the repo copy `Makefile.parameters.sample` to `Makefile.parameters` and edit it with your values.

 1. Go in the first directory 01-face-detection.

-1. Edit Makefile.parameters with your values.

 1. Run `make publish`

 1. After the deployment is done you can view the output with: `ssh DEVICE-IP cat /tmp/results.mjpeg | mplayer - -demuxer lavf -lavfdopts format=mjpeg:probesize=32`

+1. In the console subscribe to the topic `jetson/#`

+You should be able to see the results of the inference both in the topic and the video stream.
+Great!
+Now you've used the basic components of Greengrass, let's move on and start doing your own models.

+## A custom model ?

+1. Go in SageMaker, load the notebook.jpnb blabla..

+## Shot at HPO ?

+1. Go in SageMaker, load the notebook.jpnb blabla..

 ## Tips